sbip-sg/anomaly-detection/README.md

 Anomaly detection for transaction logs on ETH-family blockchains.

+This main branch is only for block level detection.
+If you want detection for single transaction, please switch branch.

 ## Install dependencies
 Tested on Python 3.10, other versions may work but are not guaranteed.
 To use anaconda, you can create a new environment and install dependencies: